mqhub/Strategy-USDT-BullRunRider/README.md

 > **THIS IS NOT FINANCIAL ADVICE.
 ALTHOUGH THE STRATEGIES IN THIS REPOSITORY MAY BE FULLY FUNCTIONAL, WE DO NOT MAKE ANY EXPRESS OR IMPLIED RECOMMENDATION AS OF HOW YOU SHOULD USE THEM.
 WE SHARE STRATEGIES FOR EDUCATIONAL PURPOSES ONLY.
 TRADE AT YOUR OWN RISK.**

-# Bull Run Rider - SDA v.0.0.1 - USDT - 1hr.json
+# Bull Run Rider - USDT - 1hr

 ## Specifications

-JSON file compatible with the Superalgsos Desktop App v.0.0.1
+JSON file compatible with the Superalgos Desktop App v.0.0.1

 ### Market